slackapi/node-slack-sdk/docs/_pages/web_client.md

     - title: OAuth token exchange
     - title: Using legacy message attachments
     - title: Using a callback instead of a Promise (deprecated)
-    - title: Calling methods on behalf of users (legacy)
+    - title: Calling methods on behalf of users (deprecated)
-    - title: Using legacy refresh tokens
+    - title: Using refresh tokens (deprecated)
-    - title: Manually handling legacy token rotation
+    - title: Manually handling token rotation (deprecated)

 ---